kungumasakthivel/FastAPI-Basic/README.md

 1. Use  **/**  in endpoint path starting character to specify any path to endpoint
 2. Use decerator `@app.method_name` before writing any endpoint
+3. Use apprppriate CRED operation to make changes in data